webdock-io/php-whmcs/README.md

-# php-whmcs
-Provisioning and Management Module for WHMCS
+= Whmcs Provisioning Module for WebDock